Day Nine: Best Island To Lonebreast Bay of Smoothrock lake – Bussey I.

 We continued south after breakfast to the next portage.
 Just as we got to the end of P 39, it started to rain – not the torrential downpour we had seen on Grayson Lake but still a nice long soak which was sure to cool down the bush around us.
 We had arrived at 11:15; we didn’t leave until 1:00 p.m.!

-We spent over an hour sitting under that tarp, sipping on coffee, taking too pix and celebrating the downpour.
+We spent over an hour sitting under that tarp, sipping on coffee, taking too many pix and celebrating the downpour.
 It washed away the tension of the previous day and a half and, except for a whiff that we got the next night at our Smoothrock Lake camp, that would be it for smoke and fire.

-With the portage from Laurent Lake into Lonebreast Bay, that would be it for portages and rapids for a couple of days.
+With the portage from Laurent Lake into Lonebreast Bay, that would also be it for portages and rapids for a couple of days.
 Other than the initial difficulty of finding the portage trail at the south end of McKinley Bay, the six carries from McKinley Bay to Lonebreast Bay are quick and easy.

 We paddled down Lonebreast Bay for an hour and pulled ashore on Bussey Island.
 There is an established campsite there – tucked away and nicely sheltered.
 Also on site was a plaque left by friends of a deceased paddler who had spent time on the island.
 One note about the campsite – not everyone found it as we did.
 Here is a Canadian Canoe Routes forum member’s account of what he found –